veikman/yamlwrap/README.md

 version](example/a2_unwrapped.yaml) as well as [this rewrapped version](example/a3_rewrapped.yaml) for VCS.

+## Development

+This project is managed using PyInvoke.
+Run `inv -l` for a list of common tasks.

 ## History

 `yamlwrap` was originally part of `django-yamldoc`, when that project was